Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/relationships/parents.rst

    A) The small cubes can each be automatically parented to a triad of nearby vertices on the icosphere using the
       "Vertex (Triangle)" in the set parent context menu.
-   B) Reshaping the object in edit mode then means each of the cubes follows their vertex triad parent separately.
+   B) Reshaping the object in edit mode then means each of the cubes follows their vertex parent separately.
    C) Re-scaling the parent icosphere in object mode means the child cubes are also rescaled as expected.